-Dorian Weakens To A Category 2, But Is "Growing In Size"
+Dorian Weakens To A Category 2, But Is 'Growing In Size'

 Hurricane Dorian, the massive and deadly storm, has been downgraded to a Category 2 after spending more than a day thrashing Grand Bahama Island.
 The storm is "finally moving northwestward" according to the latest advisory from the National Hurricane Center.